 Marion High School joined in the fun in 2013, increasing the number of blankets donated by 11.

-Munson explained that she drives about an hour from Marion to Iowa City, which she doesn’t mind, since she says the high quality of care provided at UI Hospitals and Clinics is seldom found in other areas of Iowa.
+Munson explained that she drives about an hour from Marion to Iowa City, which she doesn’t mind, since she says the advanced treatments in special areas provided at UI Hospitals and Clinics is seldom found in other areas of Iowa.
 Therefore, patients come from all over the state, resulting in several families staying overnight in the waiting rooms.

 Despite being retired for three years, Munson keeps the tradition going.
 On June 20 this year, Munson, her husband, and Sue Witte, coordinator of Family Support Program at UI Hospital and Clinics, dropped off 43 blankets—for a combined total of 370 blankets over six years.